 4.2.
-Surface and Subsurface Layer Properties along the MOSAiC Drift
+Surface and subsurface layer properties along the MOSAiC drift

-The Amundsen Basin in early winter is characterized by a well-defined surface mixed layer near freezing point of around 30 m depth, and a stable halocline below (Fig. 4a,d).
-Intermediate surface salinities around 33 g kg-1 combined with low CDOM concentrations (Fig. 4b,c) suggest that the contribution of river water is relatively small here.
-However, neodymium and oxygen isotopes (data not shown), which can be used as provenance tracers, indicate distinct river water contributions from Yenisei and Ob, suggesting partial surface water advection from the Kara Sea
+The Amundsen Basin in early winter is characterized by a well-defined surface mixed layer close to the freezing point down to around 30 m depth and a stable halocline below (Figure 4a,d).
+Intermediate surface salinities around 33 g kg-1 combined with low CDOM concentrations (Figure 4b,c) suggest that the contribution of river water is relatively small here.
+This could be related to different freshwater sources and their respective advective pathways, as the distribution of neodymium isotopes indicates alternating freshwater domains in this region